Blog

 Item Details

-Features Café with art bookshop.
-Hosted artists like Miyuki Hatakeyama and Kan Takano
+Features Cafe with art bookshop.
+Hosted artists like Hatakeyama Miyuki and Takano Hiroshi

 URL https://slowtime-cafe.com/

-A café and live space founded in 2006 with an art bookshop.
-It's a cultural hub in Takasaki approaching its 20th anniversary in June 2026.
-Notable artists like Miyuki Hatakeyama and Kan Takano have performed here.
-Rather than rock, the venue tends to attract singer-songwriters, folk, and jazz musicians, making it ideal for meeting musicians across genres.
+A cafe and live space with an art bookshop, founded in 2006.
+It's a cultural hub in Takasaki celebrating its 20th anniversary in June 2026.
+Well-known artists like Hatakeyama Miyuki and Takano Hiroshi have performed here.
+The venue tends to attract singer-songwriters, folk, and jazz musicians rather than rock, making it a good place to meet musicians from different genres.

 7. Maebashi DYVER